DILCISBoard/E-ARK-AIP/index.md

 # Scope of this document

 To briefly recall the three types of information packages as defined by OAIS [@OAIS2012], there is the Submission Information Package (SIP) which is used to submit digital objects to a repository system; the Archival Information Package (AIP) which allows the transmission of a package to the repository, and its storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.

 In this context, the current document represents the specification of the E-ARK Archival Information Package format (E-ARK AIP, in the following named shortly AIP).
 It defines the specific requirements for archiving and storing information packages for the long term and focuses on the structural peculiarities and metadata requirements relating to the AIP.
 Considered in detail, the key objectives of this format are to:

 - define a generic structure of the AIP format in a way that it is suitable for a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
 - recommend a set of metadata standards related to the structural and the preservation aspects of the AIP.
 - ensure the format is suitable to store large quantities of data.
 - mitigate the potential preservation risk of repository obsolescence by implementing a repository succession strategy.

 # Relation to other documents

 This specification document originates from the document "D4.4 Final version of SIP-AIP conversion component (Part A: AIP specification)" [@e-ark-d4.4] created in the E-ARK project (European Archival Records and Knowledge Preservation) which ran from 2014 to 2017 and was funded by the European Commission as part of the Seventh Framework Programme for Research.

-The common requirements for all types of E-ARK information packages are defined by the “Common Specification for Information Packages (CSIP) [see @csip-2.0.0-DRAFT]”.
+The common requirements for all types of E-ARK information packages are defined by the “Common Specification for Information Packages (CSIP) [see
+@csip-2.0.0-DRAFT]”.

 Further documents which are related to the AIP specification in a general sense are listed in the CSIP (section 1.4 "Relation to other documents").

 # Introduction

 The AIP format specification defines a basic structure for storing information packages which are transferred to an archive in form of submission information packages (SIPs).
 The AIP format provides the means to keep a record of changes that are being applied to an AIP due to metadata edits, digital preservation measures (e.g. migration or adding emulation information), or submission updates.[^1]

 [^1]: A *submission update* is a re-submission of an SIP at a later point in time related to an AIP which contains a previous version of this SIP.
 Section [5.2.1](#aipcontsubm) explains this concept more in detail.

 The purpose of defining a standard format for the archival information package is to pave the way for simplified repository migration.
 Given the increasing amount of digital content archives need to safeguard nowadays, changing the repository solution should be based on a standard exchange format.
 This is to say that a data repository solution provider does not necessarily have to implement this format as the internal storage format, but it should at least allow exporting AIPs.
 By this way, the costly procedure of exporting data, producing SIPs, and ingesting them again in the new repository can be simplified.
 Data repository solution providers know what kind of existing data they can expect if they were chosen to replace an existing repository solution.
 An E-ARK compliant repository solution should be able to immediately analyse and incorporate existing data in form of AIPs without the need of applying data transformation or having to fulfil varying SIP creation requirements.

-Generally, a great variety of repository systems are being developed by different providers, and there are specific requirements which have been addressed according to the needs of their respective customers.
+Generally, a great variety of repository systems are being developed by different providers, and the way how the AIP is stored depends on specific requirements which have been addressed according to the needs of their respective customers.
 For this reason, the purpose of this AIP format is not to impose a common storage format that all repository systems need to implement.
-While it can be used as an archival storage format, it can also be regarded as a format that makes system migration easier if repository systems are at least able to generate this format.
+While it can be used as an archival storage format, it can also be seen as a format that makes system migration easier.

 # Preliminary definitions and remarks

 ## <a name="ip"></a>Information package (IP)

 As already mentioned, the CSIP defines the requirements for concrete package format specifications, such as the SIP, AIP, or DIP.
-In this sense, an *information package (IP)* is an instance of a format that complies with the CSIP.
+In this sense, an *information package* (IP) is an instance of a format that complies with the CSIP.

 ## <a name="reps"></a>Representations

-The concept of "representations" is crucial in the context of this specification and it is generally used according to the definition given in the context of the PREMIS digital preservation metadata standard:
+The concept of "representations" is used according to the definition given in the PREMIS digital preservation metadata standard:

 > "The set of files, including structural metadata, needed for a complete and
 > reasonable rendition of an Intellectual Entity.
 For example, a journal